Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-08-20-sex-tips-from-the-past-sexual-positions-from-the-historical-to-the-useful-when-multi-tasking.md

-<p And finally, one I'd like to send out to my dear friend <a href="http://shellity.blogspot.com.au/">Shelley</a>: The Doing Your Taxes</p>
+And finally, one I'd like to send out to my dear friend <a href="http://shellity.blogspot.com.au/">Shelley</a>: The Doing Your Taxes

 <img class="photo-horiz" src="http://media1.break.com/dnet/media/562/611/2611562/bb82e9d4-e495-468b-aba1-206091f71e93.jpg" />